vghellere/datalog-rails/README.md

   * Improve error handling
 * ESP32:
   * Implement a FIFO for the sample buffer (it's currently using a LIFO)
+  * Make the ESP32 go into deep sleep in between readings and wake up periodically to sync the data
   * Use the [standardized](https://github.com/sputnikdev/bluetooth-gatt-parser/blob/master/src/main/resources/gatt/characteristic/org.bluetooth.characteristic.temperature_measurement.xml) `org.bluetooth.characteristic.temperature_measurement` BLE Type to communicate the `timestamp/temperature` data